njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 [![MSoftBuysNuance](https://i.ytimg.com/vi/szS2JlDukYc/hqdefault.jpg)](https://www.youtube.com/watch?v=szS2JlDukYc "MSoftBuysNuance")

 *Microsoft's acquisition of Nuance reported in the popular media.
-Please click on the image to access the video*
+Please click on the image to access the video.*

 You can watch videos from Microsoft's and Nuance Communications's CEOs for their takes on the merger at [Microsoft + Nuance:  Better Together](https://news.microsoft.com/nuance/)